simontran7/dev-notes/computer-architecture/memory.md

     There are three primary cases for a cache misses.
 A **cold (compulsory) miss** is a type of cache miss that happens when data is requested for the very first time, and therefore, is not yet present in the cache.
 A **capacity miss** is a type of cache miss that occurs when the cache is not large enough to hold all the data a program actively needs, called the **working set**, forcing existing data to be evicted to make room for new data.
 A **conflict miss** is a cache miss that occurs when a memory address maps to a cache location that is already occupied by a different cache line, despite the cache having free space elsewhere.
 The existing cache line is evicted and replaced with the cache line containing the requested memory address.

-    When a cache miss occurs, the cache controller looks for an invalid cache line to store the desired data.
-If all cache lines are valid (i.e., all of the cache lines have their valid bit as $1$), one cache line will be evicted, based on the cache replacement policies.
-If the cache line needs to be evicted, prior to it, for write-back caches, the contents of dirty cache lines are written back to memory first (while for clean lines, nothing more needs to be done, since it'll simply be overwritten).
-The cache controller then sends a read request to the lower level of memory, and the cache receives the desired data block.
-The fetched data block is placed into the chosen cache line, then the valid bit and the tag are updated.
-Lastly, the specific data the CPU needed is extracted from the cache line and delivered to the processor.
+    When a cache miss occurs, the cache controller first looks for an invalid cache line to store the requested data.
+If all cache lines are valid (i.e., their valid bits are set to 1), one cache line must be replaced.
+In set-associative and fully associative caches, a **replacement policy** (such as LRU) determines which line to evict.
+In a direct-mapped cache, however, each memory block maps to exactly one line, so that line is automatically selected.
+After selecting the cache line to be replaced, if the cache is a write-back cache, and the cache line is dirty, the cache will write back to the lower memory device.
+Then, the cache controller fetches the requested data block from the next lower level of memory, stores it in the selected line, and updates the line’s valid bit and tag.
+Finally, the specific bytes requested by the CPU are extracted from the cache line and delivered to the processor.

 5. **Perform the access (read or write)**

     On a read, the CPU retrieves the data directly from the cache line's data block, beginning at the **block offset** from the memory address.
 On a write, the CPU updates the cache line's data block, and may perform more actions depending on the cache write hit policy.

+### Issues

+Although caches are designed to accelerate performance by keeping frequently used data close to the CPU, inefficient access patterns can cause the opposite effect.

+**Cache pollution** occurs when the cache is filled with data that is unlikely to be reused soon, displacing more valuable data that would have benefited from being cached.
+This often happens in workloads with poor temporal locality, s.

+**Cache thrashing** is the phenomenon where different memory addresses repeatedly map to the same cache lines, causing constant evictions and reloads.
+Thrashing leads to a high miss rate and can degrade performance to the point where the cache provides little or no benefit.

 ### Cache Hierarchy